-Fill in the details below and we will let you know when Castleton plum trees are back in stock.
+Fill in the form below and we will notify you when Castleton plum tree is back in stock.

 Castleton will readily over-crop, and it is important to make sure a strong branch framework is developed in the first few years before you allow the tree to set fruit.